ecmwf/earthkit-plots/docs/development.rst

 .. code-block:: shell

     make conda-env-update
-    conda activate earthkit-maps
+    conda activate earthkit-plots
     make setup
     pip install -e .

-This will create a new conda environment called "earthkit-maps" with all the dependencies installed into it.
+This will create a new conda environment called "earthkit-plots" with all the dependencies installed into it.
 This setup enables the `pre-commit`_ hooks, performing a series of quality control checks on every commit.
 If any of these checks fails the commit will be rejected.

 Run unit tests
 ---------------